 Arctic - Antarctica

-- A protected area is the Quttinirpaaq National Park comprizing 1/5 of the island.
+A protected area is the Quttinirpaaq National Park comprising 1/5 of the island.
 The park includes 7 fjords and numerous glaciers.
-The island is also famous with Lake Hazen (North America's largest lake north of the Arctic Circle) and Barbeau Peak (Nunavut's highest mountain) located in British Empire Range.
+The island is also famous with Lake Hazen (North America's largest lake north of the Arctic Circle) and Barbeau Peak (Nunavut's highest mountain) located in the British Empire Range.
 Challenger Mountains are in the island's northeast region.

 Ellesmere Island is among the Arctic Ocean territories along the Northwest Passage route.